Promoter modification to reduce AAV contamination (SJ-19-0003)

 • Higher purity AAV preparation for research and development purposes produced by a commercial operation for clients using a plasmid transfection-based system

-The patent application and a paper have been published, below, with a key finding of the paper being the post infection transcriptional activity of the contaminants from this source.
+The patent application and a paper (2022) were published, below, with a key finding of the paper being the post infection transcriptional activity of the contaminants from this source.
+A 2023 literature review discusses the profile, abundance, and post-treatment consequences of nucleic acid impurities within rAAV, and cover strategies that have been developed to improve rAAV purity.

 Keywords